Iran Says It unintentionally Shot Down Ukraine Passenger Jet - UrduPoint

 Supreme leader Ayatollah Ali Khamenei offered his condolences and ordered the armed forces to address "shortcomings" so that such a disaster does not happen again.

-The acknowledgement came after officials in Iran had for days categorically denied Western claims that the Ukraine International Airlines airliner had been struck by a missile in a catastrophic error.
+The acknowledgement came after officials in Iran had for days categorically denied Western claims that the Ukraine International Airlines plane had been struck by a missile in a catastrophic error.

 The jet, which had been bound for Kiev, slammed into a field shortly after taking off from Tehran's Imam Khomeini International Airport before dawn on Wednesday.

-It came only hours after Iran launched a wave of missiles at bases hosting American forces in Iraq in response to the killing of Qasem Soleimani, one of Iran's top generals, in a US drone strike.
+It came only hours after Iran launched a wave of missiles at bases hosting American forces in Iraq in response to the killing of top Iranian general Qasem Soleimani in a US drone strike.

 The aerospace commander of Iran's Revolutionary Guards accepted full responsibility.

-But Brigadier General Amirali Hajizadeh said the missile operator acted independently when he shot down the Boeing 737 after mistaking it for a "cruise missile".
+But Brigadier General Amirali Hajizadeh said the missile operator acted independently, shooting down the Boeing 737 after mistaking it for a "cruise missile".

+The operator failed to obtain approval from his superiors because of disruptions to his communications system, he said.

 Iran had come under mounting international pressure to allow a "credible" investigation after video footage emerged appearing to show the plane being hit by a fast-moving object before a flash appears.

-- 'Hostile target' - Ukraine and Canada called for accountability after Iran's admission.
+- 'Hostile target' - Ukraine, Canada, Sweden and Afghanistan called for accountability after Iran's admission.

+British Prime Minister Boris Johnston said Iran's acknowledgement was an "important first step".

-The military was first to acknowledge the error, saying the aircraft had been mistaken for a "hostile target".
+The military was first to admit the error, saying the aircraft had been mistaken for a "hostile target".

 It said Iran had been at the highest level of alert after American "threats" and that the plane had turned and come close to a "sensitive" military site before it was hit due to "human error".